stirtrek/stirtrek.github.io/source/Speakers/index.md

 The CFP closes February 2nd at 11:59PM EST.

 ## Travel Expenses
-We are very pleased to announce that for the first time, we're able to offer *every* speaker up to $250 for reimbursable travel.
+We are very pleased to announce that for the first time, we're able to offer *every* speaker $250 for reimbursable travel.
 We hope this makes it easier for potential speakers to come be a part of Stir Trek!

 Allowed expenses include transit, hotel, and fuel.
 If you have a different expense you'd like to include, please email speakers@stirtrek.com.
 You'll need to book your own travel reservations and submit a receipt on or after the day of the event to get reimbursed.